dvdzkwsk/react-redux-starter-kit/README.md

 Redux, React-Router, and React are constantly releasing new API changes.
 If you'd like to help keep this boilerplate up to date, please contribute or create a new issue if you think this starter kit is missing something!

+**Where'd the server go?**.
+This starter kit used to come packaged with a Koa server to perform basic server-side rendering.
+However, despite that, universal rendering remained secondary to the goal of this starter kit, so it made more sense to remove that aspect; after all, do one thing and do it well.

 Table of Contents
 -----------------
 1. [Requirements](#requirements)